informal-org/informal/docs/tutorial/tutorial.md

 ## The One Loop `for` Everything
 (that you probably won't even need...)

 Array operations, pattern matching, filtering and generators removes the need for most loops.
-When you do find yourself needing to write something out long-form, AppAssembly has a flexible `for` loop.
+When you do find yourself needing to write something out long-form, Informal has a flexible `for` loop.
 ```ruby
 arr = [1, 2, 3, 4, 5]